 Women deserve to be heard and seen on screen and behind the camera.
 NÖFF offers a platform for professional women authors, artists, performers and filmmakers, may they be only just starting out in the industry or are well known already.
 NÖFF is set on offering quality content, entertainment and profound discussions to broaden mindsets and keep building for a better tomorrow for womanhood.

-NÖFF 2024 will be all about women and power.
+NÖFF 2024 was about women and power.

 NÖFF 2023 was focusing mental and physical health of women.